Nazi Party/Foreign Organization: History

-These principles aimed to foster a positive attitude towards Germans and Germany in general, and to convince as many foreigners as possible that the Nazi Party was the right choice for Germany, and as a result, the rest of the world.
+(5) Recognize every German abroad as your compatriot, a man of your blood and your kind.
+Extend your hand to him regardless of his position.
+We are all “creators” of our people.

+(6) Help your German compatriots gladly and voluntarily when they get in difficulty through no fault of their own.

+(7) Do not be merely a member but also a fighter in the foremost line.
+Inform yourself thoroughly of the methods, content, and aims of our movement.

+(8) Work and fight day after day for the entry of every honorable German into our movement.
+Convince him of the superiority and justness of our movement, of the necessity of our victory in order that Germany may live on!
+Fight with spiritual weapons!

+(9) Read our party publication, our pamphlets and books.

+(10) Associate yourself with party members in your place of residence.
+If a local or city group exists there, be a disciplined and active worker.
+Not only should you not support dissension but you should also make every effort to settle disputes which arise.

 By country

 Costa Rica

 The local NSDAP/AO delegation in Costa Rica existed in the 1930s to 1940s, numbered 66 members, and lobbied for Germany during World War II.
 Its leaders were the engineer Max Effinger, Herbert Knöhr and Karl Bayer.
 They met at the German Club, which was located on Calle 21, Avenida 1, San José.

 Records of the time, show that there was communication between Berlin and the German community and that there was a deliberate effort by the Third Reich to promote Nazism among the German diaspora in Costa Rica, and in the rest of Latin America.
-Support of German-Costa Ricans to Nazism was not uniform, apparently the older generations took it with skepticism and many others were open opponents.
-But it had its support especially among young or German-born Germans.
+Support of German-Costa Ricans to Nazism was not uniform; apparently the older generations took it with skepticism and many others were open opponents.
+It had its support especially among young or German-born Germans.
 A branch of the Hitler Youth was created led by the director of the German School Hannes Ihring, but had problems being implemented due to the constant questioning of its participants.

 One of the leaders, Max Effinger, was appointed immigration advisor in the government of León Cortés Castro (1936–1940), thus preventing the entry of many Polish Jews fleeing Germany.